 Students majoring in economics learn to think carefully and precisely about many issues that are essential for making effective personal decisions and for participating responsibly in public debate.
 The rigor in economic analysis is an excellent preparation for many graduate programs of study, including law school.

-Students minoring in Finance can expect a well-rounded working knowledge of the field of finance.
-Subjects to be taught include financial management, investing, international finance, security analysis and portfolio management, and money and banking.
+Students studying Finance can expect a well-rounded working knowledge of the field.
+Subject topics include financial management, investing, international finance, security analysis and portfolio management, and money and banking.

 This minor has been created for students who are not pursuing a major or a minor in Business Administration or Accounting and who want to learn how to transform their ideas into reality.